Shmuel Muallem, Ph.D.

 Park S, Ahuja M, Kim MS, Brailoiu GC, Jha A, Zeng M, Baydyuk M, Wu LG, Wassif CA, Porter FD, Zerfas PM, Eckhaus MA, Brailoiu E, Shin DM, Muallem S. Fusion of lysosomes with secretory organelles leads to uncontrolled exocytosis in the lysosomal storage disease mucolipidosis type IV.
 EMBO Rep. 2016;17(2):266-78.

-Zeng M, Szymczak M, Ahuja M, Zheng C, Yin H, Swaim W, Chiorini JA, Bridges RJ, Muallem S. Pharmacological Rescue of Ductal CFTR Rescue Pancreatic and Salivary glands Acinar Cells and Tissue Function in Mouse Models of Autoimmune diseases.
+Zeng M, Szymczak M, Ahuja M, Zheng C, Yin H, Swaim W, Chiorini JA, Bridges RJ, Muallem S. Restoration of CFTR Activity in Ducts Rescues Acinar Cell Function and Reduces Inflammation in Pancreatic and Salivary Glands of Mice.
 Gastroenterology.
-2017.
+2017;153(4):1148-1159.